GrazerComputerClub/Pi-XO/README.md

 ## Errata

 Rev. 01. board  error:
-  - speaker connected to GND.
+  - *Error:* speaker connected to GND.
-    Solution: Do not wire speaker to PCB, please connect speaker to audio amp. output via wire.
+    *Solution:* Do not wire speaker to PCB, please connect speaker to audio amp. output via wire.
-    Drawback: Headphone connector not working
+    *Drawback:* Headphone connector not working
-  - ADC input direct connected to batterie A result in applying ~0.6 V to 3.3 V supply if batterie is attached and device is off.
+  - *Error:*  ADC input direct connected to batterie A result in applying ~0.6 V to 3.3 V supply if batterie is attached and device is off.
-    Solution: Do not assable MCP3202 (IC1).
+    *Solution:* Do not assable MCP3202 (IC1).
-    Drawback: No batterie monitoring possible
+    *Drawback:* No batterie monitoring possible

 ## Features